tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 in which DNS messages are encrypted so that no DoH server can independently read both the client IP address and the DNS message contents.

-This mechanism is intended to be used as one option for resolving privacy-sensitive content in the broader context of Adaptive DNS {{!I-D.pauly-dprive-adaptive-dns-privacy}}.
+This mechanism is intended to be used as one mechanism for resolving privacy-sensitive content in the broader context of DNS privacy.

 ## Specification of Requirements